jarrekk/Jalpc/README.md

 I use [bshare](http://www.bshare.cn/) to share my blog on other social network platform.
 You can register a count and get your share uuid.

-### Web analytics and search engines
+### Search engines

-I use [Baidu analytics](http://tongji.baidu.com/web/welcome/login) to realize and javascript to realize blog search,the detail you can got to this repo: <https://github.com/androiddevelop/jekyll-search>,you can double click `Ctrl` or click the icon at lower right corner of the page.
+I use javascript to realize blog search,the detail you can got to this repo: <https://github.com/androiddevelop/jekyll-search>,you can double click `Ctrl` or click the icon at lower right corner of the page.Just use it.

 ![search](search.gif)